CUUATS/lrtp/content/overview/transportation/index.md

 mobility, accessibility, and connectivity.

 ### Pedestrian Safety
+{{<image src="intersection.jpg"
+alt="a bike and automobiles wait at a stop light in an urban area" caption="APS on the SE corner of Race Street and Main Street in Urbana, 2014" position="right">}}
 Accessible pedestrian signals provide an audible or other non-visual cue about the WALK and DON’T WALK intervals at signalized intersections to visually impaired pedestrians.
 Overall, there are 31 accessible pedestrian signals in the